 Discuss your injury with an attorney to find out what your legal options are for obtaining compensation.
 When pursuing a dog bite claim, an attorney can protect you from insurance companies that will attempt to say you were partially at fault in order to deny your claim, or from a lower settlement offer than what you deserve.

-Our dog bite attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP have significant experience representing dog bite victims.
+Our dog bite attorneys at Koonz McKenney Johnson & DePaolis LLP have significant experience representing dog bite victims.
 We will work tirelessly to obtain compensation for you so that you may focus on recovering.
 Call or fill out our online contact form to schedule a free consultation.